-The health care system is comprised of two hospitals, one in Majuro and one in Ebeye and fifty-one (51) active health care centers in the outer atolls and islands.
+The health care system is comprised of two hospitals, one in Majuro and one in Ebeye and fiftysix (56) active health care centers in the outer atolls and islands.
 Both hospitals provide primary and secondary care, but limited tertiary care.
 Patients who need tertiary care are referred to Honolulu or the Philippines.